Technology / Data

 Organizations now have to be more careful with consumers' data than before.
 They are required to inform users of how their data will be used — and provide opt-outs from mailing lists more frequently and prominently.

 Individuals in the EU now can even tell organizations to delete the data they have on them.
 This is where the right to erasure comes into play.
 The right to erasure grants consumers the right to request organizations to permanently delete their data.
-Organizations that fail to comply with this request for erasure will be fined under GDPR legislation.
+Organizations that fail to comply with this erasure request will be fined under GDPR legislation.

-Obviously, only EU citizens are technically protected by GDPR.
+Only EU citizens are technically protected by GDPR.
 However, as you may notice with more prevalent cookie notifications, changes related to GDPR impact those outside the EU, too.
 This can be attributed to the difficulty of serving one site to the EU and another to the rest of the web.
 It becomes easier for organizations to simply grant many of the same benefits to all users.

 Sure, GDPR only applies to EU citizens if we go by the book.
 However, the past 18 months have shown that different websites have changed for users outside the EU.